999 Calls.

 for Cambridge.

 Cambridge has long been home to hundreds of student doctors, living and training in the city.
-Until recently, there was no structured way for them to contribute to emergency care in their community.In 2025, a student on the Cambridge Graduate Course in Medicine (CGCM) approached EEAST with a proposal: to create a dedicated Community First Responder pathway for University of Cambridge student doctors.
+Until recently, there was no structured way for them to contribute to emergency care in their community.In 2024, a student on the Cambridge Graduate Course in Medicine approached EEAST with a proposal: to create a dedicated Community First Responder pathway for University of Cambridge student doctors.
 EEAST welcomed the idea, and work began to build it properly.Student doctors have a strong clinical foundation, are locally based, and genuinely motivated to give back to the community they call home for many years.
 Through this initiative, they volunteer on behalf of EEAST, attending 999 calls across Cambridge and the surrounding area.
-Within a clearly defined scope of practice, they assess patients, initiate early management, and provide critical support before ambulance crews arrive.In mid-2026, the first cohort of 16 student doctors completed their training and became operational.
-Within their first two weeks alone, they contributed over 200 hours of volunteer response time, an early indication of both the demand for this kind of support, and the commitment of those involved.The Society is now expanding, with growing student interest and involvement.
-Our focus is on building a sustainable, high-quality model that can support more patients across Cambridge, while maintaining close collaboration with EEAST and the University.Our student volunteers participate as part of the Cambridge Student Community First Responder (SCFR) Scheme, an initiative founded in 2015 in memory of Douglas Gray Stephens, with a proud history of community volunteers supporting EEAST and the people of Cambridge.
+Within a clearly defined scope of practice, they assess patients, initiate early management, and provide critical support before ambulance crews arrive.The First Responder Society provides the structure, continuity and community that allows Cambridge student doctors to contribute meaningfully to emergency care year after year.In mid-2026, the first cohort of 16 student doctors completed their training and became operational.
+Within their first month, they contributed over 300 hours of volunteer response time, an early indication of both the demand for this kind of support and the commitment of those involved.The Society is now expanding, with growing student interest and involvement.
+Our focus is on building a sustainable, high-quality model that can support more patients across Cambridge, while maintaining close collaboration with EEAST and the University.Our student volunteers participate as part of the Cambridge Student Community First Responder (SCFR) Scheme.
+Founded in 2015 in memory of Douglas Gray Stephens, the SCFR scheme has a proud history of community volunteers supporting EEAST and the people of Cambridge.

 The SCFR Scheme in 2015